jely2002/HueMC/README.md

 ## Colors
 There are a variety of colors that can be added to an input.
 The color of an input can be changed by placing stained glass underneath it.
-When there is no glass underneath the light will be white, this behavior can be changed in the config.
-So when there is no block underneath it won't change any colors.
+When there is no glass underneath the light will use the last known color, this behavior can be changed in the config.
+So when there is no glass block underneath it will change to white.

 ## What can I link an input with?
 An input can be linked with a whole zone or room.
 As well as just one light in a zone or room.